0xMYsteRy/truthseeker/README.md

 All the things i know points to singularity, the universe of oneness.
 The journey goes on, so i decide to keep a quick note here.
 I would like to send my gratitude to the universe for connecting us here

 ## Everything is energy
-Quantum physics describes the universe as nothing more than vibrating strings of energy [1] What you focus on, what you put your energy in, with enough intention, will become reality
+Quantum physics describes the universe as nothing more than vibrating strings of energy [1] <br>
+What you focus on, what you put your energy in, with enough intention, will become reality

 ## Everything in life is frequencies

 The law of nature that states everything has a vibration.
-Chemistry classes taught me about atoms, and that everything is made up of atoms.
+Chemistry classes taught me about atoms, and that everything is made up of atoms. <br>
-These atoms are in a constant state of motion, and depending on the speed of these atoms, things are appear as a solid, liquid, or gas.
+These atoms are in a constant state of motion, and depending on the speed of these atoms, things are appear as a solid, liquid, or gas. <br>
-Sound is also a vibration and so are thoughts.
+Sound is also a vibration and so are thoughts. <br>
-Everything that manifests itself in your life is there because it matches the vibration from your thoughts.
+Everything that manifests itself in your life is there because it matches the vibration from your thoughts. <br>

-Thought - Thinks of this like a radio wave, some people will develope their intuition (6th sense) better than others.
+Thought - Thinks of this like a radio wave, some people will develope their intuition (6th sense) better than others. <br>
 Some are better at transmitting, other are better of receiving.
 So you must be very careful of transmitting and allowing other's thought go inside your head.
-You should have a filter system of your own so not allow other thought to intercept your internal universe
+You should have a filter system of your own so not allow other thought to intercept your internal universe. <br>

 Vibrations express themselves in corresponding geometrical figures and crystals are build upon the expression of vibration.
 Crystals collectively form a